satheeskaran/fixio-fe/README.md

 Once you are done, please make a pull request and send us an email that you've done so.

 Don't worry about having many commits — we'd like to see your progress.

+# Prerequisites

+This project requires NodeJS (version 8 or later) and NPM.
+Node and NPM are really easy to install.
+To make sure you have them available on your machine, try running the following command.

+$ npm -v && node -v

+9.6.2
+v18.12.1

+# Installation and Setup Instructions

+Clone down this repository.
+You will need node and npm installed globally on your machine.

+Installation:

+npm install

+To Run Test Suite:

+npm test

+To Start Server:

+npm run dev

+To Visit App:

+localhost:3000

+# Used tools and technologies

+* Next.js - This project creat used by react framework called next.js and javaScript

+* Material UI - Add material ui for get simple and already tested smaller components for responsive designs.

+* Redux ToolKits - Add redux's latest framework called redux toolkits for maintaining the global state of this application.

+* React Hook Form - Add hook form for simple form validation and partial validations.

+* Axios - Add axios for make HTTP requests.